VaraPrasadPuram/sql/README.md

 ## Acknowledgements

 - This problems and solutions are recent as of April 2022.
-I recognize that the this repo might not be the most up to date resource, however, directionally it should prove to be useful.
+I recognize that this repo might not be the most up-to-date resource, however, directionally it should prove to be useful for both those assessing my competency and those looking for reasources to help them learn the language.